Zander-Labuschagne/Cryptogen/README.md

 Source code for an application used for the encryption and decryption of messages and files.
 Additional cryptosystems will be added in the future.

-This project is still in progress.

-This project is maintained with IntelliJ IDEA.
+This project is still in progress and is being maintained with IntelliJ IDEA.

 E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH